e-b-m/e-b-m/README.md

 <h1>About Me!</h1>

 - 👩🏽‍💻 Who am I: Software developer who transitioned into tech after completing a 12-week bootcamp with Bright Network.
 Founder of She Chats Tech an educational and social space supporting women in the early stages of their tech journey.
-Follow along with my journey here <a href="**https://www.linkedin.com/company/she-chats-tech/**"/>
+Follow along with my journey here **https://www.linkedin.com/company/she-chats-tech/**

 - 🔭 I’m currently working on: **She Chats Tech** -building the front-end of my organisation out!